ThembaMtshelwane/assignment-1/README.md

 ## About the Project

 This project is a Single Page Application.
-It is a responsive website built using React and CSS, based on a (Figma design)[https://www.figma.com/design/MfpgDVuO84ynjmSGzCVpsO/Assignment-2?node-id=13-5&node-type=FRAME&t=sKFHA9H76qiTMgic-0].
+It is a responsive website built using React and CSS, based on a [Figma design](https://www.figma.com/design/MfpgDVuO84ynjmSGzCVpsO/Assignment-2?node-id=13-5&node-type=FRAME&t=sKFHA9H76qiTMgic-0).
 The website emphasizes modern web development practices, utilizing Flexbox and the `position` property to create a dynamic and responsive layout.

 ## Features